Skip to Content

 • Unsalted butter: adds a rich flavor and creates texture in the cake.

-How To Make Bubble Gum Buttercream
+How To Make Bubble Gum Frosting

 Crumb Coating